 The dark current measured on the ESPRESSO CCDs is of the order of 1 e-/hour/pixel.
-Dark frames are taken periodically as part of the long-term calibration plan for precise measurements of the detectors' dark current.
+Dark frames are taken periodically as part of the long-term calibration plan for monitoring of the detectors' dark current.

-Scattered light is the diffuse component of the contamination measured on the CCDs; it is proportional to the total flux received in the focal plane and varies smoothly across the detectors.
+Scattered light is the diffuse component of the inter-order contamination measured on the CCDs; it is proportional to the total flux received in the focal plane and varies smoothly across the detectors.
 A maximum diffuse background below 0.1% of the peak flux has been measured.
-Nevertheless, in the extreme blue part of the spectrum, the diffused background can be slightly higher; this effect depends strongly on the spectral energy distribution of the target.
+Only for very blue targets a larger diffuse background has been measured on the extreme blue part of the spectrum.

 Ghosts are parasite orders that exist in grating spectrographs (due to the high number of optical components) and cannot be avoided.
-In ESPRESSO, ghosts are extremly weak and only detectable when exposing with the ThAr hollow-cathode lamp, which exhibits extremely strong Argon emission lines.
+In ESPRESSO, ghosts are extremly weak; they are only detectable when exposing with the ThAr lamp, that exhibits extremely strong Argon emission lines.
 No ghosts have been sighted on science exposures.

-When observing in simultaneous reference mode (see Fig. 16), direct contamination from the Fabry-Pérot light used in the reference fibre (Fibre B) can pollute the spectral orders of the object fibre (Fibre A).
-This contamination is smaller than 10^{-4} of the Fabry-Pérot light in Fibre B, but for faint targets may correspond to a large fraction of the total flux.
-As such, and since for faint targets sky subtraction is essential, it is recommended not to use the simultaneous reference technique for targets fainter than V=12, but rather record the sky spectrum in Fibre B (simultaneous-sky mode).
+When observing in simultaneous reference mode (see Fig. 16), direct contamination from the FP light used in the reference fibre (Fibre B) can pollute the spectral orders of the object fibre (Fibre A).
+This contamination is smaller than 10^{-4} of the FP light, but for faint targets may correspond to a large fraction of the total science target flux at a given wavelength.
+Since for faint targets sky subtraction is essential, it is recommended not to use the simultaneous reference technique for targets fainter than V = 12, but rather record the sky spectrum in Fibre B (simultaneous-sky mode).
 The pipeline will automatically subtract the sky background from the object spectrum when observing in this mode.